 On July 1 of each year, eligible employees will be allotted ten days (80 hours) of PSL per school year (July 1 - June 30), which unused PSL days will carryover year to year subject to a cap of 18 days (144 hours).
-Employees hired after July 1 but before December 31 will receive ten days (80 hours) of PSL on his or her first day of employment.
-Employees hired after December 31 will receive five days (40 hours) of PSL on his or her first day of employment.
+24 hours will be front-loaded at beginning of the school year or hire date with 2.33 hours accrued per pay period.
+8 hours equals one full workday.
+Please note that teachers get 10 days of sick leave.
+Regional Coordinators receive 11 days of sick leave.
+Directors receive 12 days of sick leave per year according to the number of days in their work contract.

-All other eligible employees:
+• All other eligible employees:

-All other eligible employees will be allotted three days (24 hours) of PSL each school year (July 1 - June 30) on July 1 or on his or her first day of employment, even if hired mid year.
+All other eligible employees will be allotted three days (24 hours) of PSL each school year (July 1-June 30) on July 1 or on his or her first day of employment, even if hired mid-year.
 PSL days are "use it or lose it" and, as such, do not carry over from year to year.